 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-For this authority, the responsibility of Chief Financial Officer is allocated to the Director of Finance (Staffordshire Commissioner's Office); - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.
+For this authority, the responsibility of Chief Financial Officer is allocated to the Director of Finance; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.

-I accept the above responsibilities and I am due to approve the 2022/23 Statement of Accounts for Staffordshire Commissioner Fire and Rescue Authority following a detailed review and recommendation made by the Ethics, Transparency and Audit Panel scheduled for 27th September 2023.
+I accept the above responsibilities and I am due to approve the 2022/23 Statement of Accounts for Staffordshire Commissioner Fire and Rescue Authority following a detailed review and recommendation made by the Ethics, Transparency and Audit Panel on for 23rd November 2023.